M-Kolacz/basketball-team-selector/docs/templates/db/dto-and-command-models-type-generation.md

 Remember:

-- Ensure all DTOs and Command Models defined in the API plan are included.
+- Ensure all DTOs and Command Models defined in the server actions plan are included.
 - Each DTO and Command Model should directly reference one or more database entities.
 - Use TypeScript features such as Pick, Omit, Partial, etc., as needed.